supertokens/supertokens-ai/README.md

 The `DEBUG` keyword will print the full prompt that is sent to the OpenAI model.

+# Adding to test cases
+We pick up test cases from our discord channel.
+To add a thread as a new test case, post the message with the text: `st-bot-test-case`, and all messages up until this one will be added to the test embeddings file.

 # Example questions it does not do well at even though the answers are in the docs:
 - Hi, how to add new OAuth methods to supertokens ? like Steam or Epic Games ? -> gives a lot of information related to being an oauth provider, which is unrelated to the question (but is confused with oauth client vs provider).
 - https://discord.com/channels/603466164219281420/644849840475602944/1092010413949997127 -> the issue here is that even though the thread contains the answer, chatGPT doesn't give the answer, instead it continues to talk about the last message in the thread which has little to do with the original question.